mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So, this is buddha-nature, or buddha-dharma.
 And this koan [is] teaching us just like this.

 Let’s participate in ourselves internally... [no,] not “internally”.
-If I say “internally,” simultaneously “externally” is there. *[He laughs.]* So, beyond internally or externally, participate *in you*, and learn you as you are, directly.
-Not imaginary, not turning toward, not with affective preference – anyway, constantly you do it.
+If I say “internally,” simultaneously “externally” is there. *[He laughs.]* So, beyond internally or externally, participate *in you*, and learn *you* as you are, directly.
+Not imaginary, not turning toward, not with affective preference – constantly you do it.

 Because your existence is *yours*.
-Just like the trees.
+Just like the trees [in the mountains covered with snow].
 But not yours!
-There is a huge vastness of existence, life force there, life energy there.
-Behind you or inside you, your body, your name.
-One tree, your tree, teaches you the name of the tree, but simultaneously the rhythm of the vastness of existence is there.
+There is a huge vastness of existence, life force there, life energy there – behind you, or inside you.
+One tree, your tree, teaches you the name of the tree – your body, your name.
+But simultaneously the rhythm of the vastness of existence is there.

-So that is you.
 That is you.
 So you have to participate in that.

 That’s why if you do zazen, just the sitting zazen is pretty good.
 But if I give something sweet to you, you immediately turn toward.
 Alright?
 You understand?
 I am not criticizing any other kind of zazen.
 But beyond this one, I want to give you... well, give you a chance to participate in real zazen, real you, beyond a sense of turning toward, or having affective preferences.